Sill plate

 A sill plate or sole plate in construction and architecture is the bottom horizontal member of a wall or building to which vertical members are attached.
 The word "plate" is typically omitted in America and carpenters speak simply of the "sill".
-Other names are ground plate, ground sill, groundsel, night plate, and midnight sill.
+Other names are rat sill, ground plate, ground sill, groundsel, night plate, and midnight sill.

 Sill plates are usually composed of lumber but can be any material.
 The timber at the top of a wall is often called a top plate, pole plate, mudsill, wall plate or simply "the plate".

 Timber sills

 In historic buildings the sills were almost always large, solid timbers framed together at the corners, carry the bents, and are set on the stone or brick foundation walls, piers, or piles (wood posts driven or set into the ground).
 The sill typically carries the wall framing (posts and studs) and floor joists.

 There are rare examples of historic buildings in the U.S. where the floor joists land on the foundation and a plank sill or timber sill sit on top of the joists.
 Another rare, historic building technique is for the posts of a timber-frame building to land directly on a foundation or in the ground and the sills fit between the posts and are called interrupted sills.